| Title: | Estimates the Intraclass Correlation Coefficient for Trajectory Data |

 method |

-.
-The empirical bootstrap confidence interval is then estimated as
+The empirical bootstrap confidence interval is estimated as

 In the ZT approach, the ICC is transformed using Fisher's Z-transformation.
 Then, the AN approach is applied to the transformed ICC.